 Centralized Hubs

-A soil marketplace is a centralized digital platform where people can find or list different types of dirt for various needs.
+A soil marketplace is a centralized digital platform where people can find or list various types of soil for different needs.
 Everything is organized in one place, whether it’s topsoil for a garden or fill dirt for a construction site.
 This structure removes the need to juggle multiple sources or brokers.
-The platform becomes a hub for soil exchange, helping people save time and keep transactions organized from beginning to end.
+The platform serves as a hub for soil exchange, enabling people to save time and keep transactions organized from start to finish.

 Key Features